koodikulma-fi/mixin-types/README.md

      3. As an instance based alternative to `AsClass` - although typescript won't read constructor args from the instance.

 ### 9.5.
 Mixin TS helpers: `AsMixin<MixinInstance, MixinClass?, ConstructorArgs?>`

+- As of v1.1.1, there is also variant: `AsMixinArgs<MixinInstance, ConstructorArgs, MixinClass?>`.

 ```typescript